talhabilal-dev/create-node-spark/readme.md

 - ✅ Uses modern ESM (ECMAScript Modules) — no old CommonJS clutter

 - ✅ Built on Express.js, one of the most popular and battle-tested Node.js frameworks

+- ✅ Pre-configured for MongoDB integration with Mongoose

+- ✅ Pre-configured for MySQL integration with Knex.js and mysql2

+- ✅ Sets up environment variables (.env) out of the box

+- ✅ Includes an optional Multer setup to handle file uploads

 - ✅ Includes an optional ESLint setup to keep your codebase clean and consistent